ALUDeveloperStudentClub/alu-map/contributions.md

 1. Don't Create Pull Request to update "readme.md" or the "contributions.md" File.

-2. If you want to add corrections or design pictures or have a genuine update on the existing files, try it and if it is valid - will be accepted.
-But you need to make a new .md file inside the folder and add your content there.
+2. If you want to add corrections or have a genuine update on the existing files, try it and if it is valid - will be accepted.
+But you need to make the changes clear in the comment.

-3. Make a folder for your content and make your content limited to the folder only.

-4. Spammy Pull Requests will be marked spam and then closed.
+3. Spammy Pull Requests will be marked spam and then closed.

-5. The duplicate or copied content is strictly prohibited.
+4. The duplicate or copied content is strictly prohibited.

-6. The topic should be under System Design Concepts.
-It might be even remotely related but no other than that.
+5. The topic should be relevant or will be labeled invalid.

-7. Donot remove previous contents.
+6. Donot remove previous contents.